MadAngular/ArtGallery/README.md

 - Firebase - NoSQL database used to store data online
 - Visual Studio Code - IDE

-You will need to download:
+You will need have before starting the project:
-- NodeJS (LTS version)
+- NodeJS
 - Angular CLI

 # Running the project